 The Coastal Bays Health Index, for each region, averages (i.e., equally weights) the six indicators used into a single overarching index score.
 This score evenly combines all six indicators (chlorophyll a, dissolved oxygen, total nitrogen, total phosphorus, seagrasses, and hard clam) into an overall assessment of health for each region.
 Each region's score is then area-weighted and averaged to produce the overall Coastal Bays grade.

 Total phosphorus is an indicator of too much phosphorus in the water.
-Phosphorus attaches to sediment particles, so phosphorus and sediment pollution are linked.
+Because phosphorus attaches to sediment particles, phosphorus and sediment pollution are linked.
 Phosphorus is an essential nutrient for all plants and animals.
-But too much phosphorus in the water causes algae to grow in large, dense algal blooms, which depletes oxygen for fish and other marine organisms.
+Too much phosphorus in the water, however, causes algae to grow in large, dense algal blooms, which depletes oxygen for fish and other marine organisms.

 Seagrasses provide critical habitat to key species and can improve water clarity.
-Seagrasses are submerged plants found in shallow waters and are a critical part of the water that provide a number of benefits like buffering coastal communities from storms, removing pollution from the water, and providing shelter for animals.
+Seagrasses are submerged plants found in shallow waters and are critical to providing a number of benefit, including buffering coastal communities from storms, removing pollution from the water, and providing shelter for animals.

 Hard clams are a benthic organism that requires good water quality conditions to survive.
 Clam densities relatively close to or above the threshold indicate that the water quality and physical conditions are suitable for clam growth and reproduction.